CrazyCoder613/awesome-vue/README.md

  - [cool-emoji-picker](https://github.com/kevinfaguiar/cool-emoji-picker) - A fast plug-n-play [Tw]emoji Picker (+textarea for Twemoji rendering) component for Vue.
  - [vuejs-avataaars](https://github.com/orgordin/vuejs-avataaars) - Simple avatar generator Vue component for avataaars.
  - [vue-moveable](https://github.com/probil/vue-moveable) - A Vue Component that creates Moveable, Draggable, Resizable, Scalable, Rotatable, Warpable and more.
- - [vue-camera-gestures](https://github.com/danielelkington/vue-camera-gestures) - Let users control your Vue app using AI and gestures in front of their camera in just 1 line in your HTML template!

 ### Tabs